- Search The Registry

 Harriet Tubman statue, Boston, MA

-*The term Freedmen or Freedwomen from 1863 is briefly described on this date.
-By definition they are formerly enslaved persons who have been released from slavery, usually by legal means.
+*The term Freedmen or Freedwomen from 1800 is briefly described on this date.
+By definition, they are formerly enslaved persons who have been released from slavery, usually by legal means.
 Historically, enslaved people were freed either by manumission (granted freedom by their captor-owners) or emancipation (granted freedom as part of a larger group).
 A fugitive slave is a person who escaped slavery.

-During the Middle Passage and the Antebellum South era in America, white men often raped or forced Black women to serve them sexually; this produce many mixed-race children.
+During the Middle Passage and the Antebellum South era in America, white men often raped or forced black women to serve them sexually; this produced many mixed-race children.
 In Louisiana and other areas of the former New France, free people of color were classified in French as gens de couleur libres.
-They were generally born to Black or mixed-race mothers and white owners of ethnic French or other European ancestry.
-The fathers sometimes freed their children and sexual partners, leading to the growth of the community of Creoles of color, or free people of color.
+They were generally born to Black or mixed-race mothers and white owners of ethnic French or European ancestries.
+The fathers sometimes freed their children and sexual partners, leading to the growth of the community of Creoles, or free people of color.
 New Orleans had the largest community of free people of color, well-established before the US acquired Louisiana.
-The French and Spanish colonial rulers had given the free people of color more rights than most free Blacks had in the American South.
+The French and Spanish colonial rulers had given the free people of color more rights than most blacks in the American South.

 In addition, there were sizable communities of free people of color in French Caribbean colonies, such as Saint-Domingue (now Haiti) and Guadeloupe.
-Due to the violence of the Haitian Revolution, many free people of color, who were originally part of the revolution, fled the island as refugees after being attacked by slave rebels, particularly in the north of the island.
-Some went first to Cuba, from where they immigrated to New Orleans in 1808 and 1809 after being expelled when Napoleon invaded Spanish territory in Europe.
+Due to the violence of the Haitian Revolution, many free people of color, who were originally part of the revolution, fled the island as refugees after being attacked by slave rebels, particularly in the north.
+Some went first to Cuba, where they immigrated to New Orleans in 1808 and 1809 after being expelled when Napoleon invaded Spanish territory in Europe.
 Many brought slaves with them.
-Their numbers strengthened the French-speaking community of enslaved Blacks, as well as the free people of color.
+Their numbers strengthened the French-speaking community of enslaved Blacks and the free people of color.
 Other refugees from Saint-Domingue settled in Charleston, Savannah, and New York.
-Although the Emancipation Proclamation of 1863 declared all slaves in states not under the control of the Union to be free the Confederacy did not end slavery as an institution.
+Although the Emancipation Proclamation of 1863 declared all slaves in states not under the control of the Union to be free, the Confederacy did not end slavery as an institution.

-Abolition of all slavery (affecting four million people in the South, including Border States that had stayed in the Union) was achieved with the ratification of the Thirteenth Amendment to the United States Constitution.
+Abolition of all slavery (affecting four million people in the South, including the Border States that had stayed in the Union) was achieved by ratifying the Thirteenth Amendment to the United States Constitution.
 The Fourteenth Amendment gave ex-slaves full citizenship in the United States.
-The Fifteenth Amendment gave voting rights to adult males among the free people; as only adult males had the franchise among whites.
-The 13th, 14th, and 15th amendments are known as the "civil rights amendments", the "post-Civil War amendments", and the "Reconstruction Amendments".
+The Fifteenth Amendment gave voting rights to adult males among the free people, as only adult males had the franchise among whites.
+The 13th, 14th, and 15th Amendments are known as the "civil rights amendments," the "post-Civil War Amendments," and the "Reconstruction Amendments."
 To help freedmen transition from slavery to freedom, including a free labor market, President Abraham Lincoln created the Freedmen's Bureau, which assigned agents throughout the former Confederate states.
-The Bureau also founded schools to educate freedmen, both adults and children; helped freedmen negotiate labor contracts; and tried to minimize violence against freedmen.
+The Bureau also founded schools to educate freedmen, adults, and children; helped freedmen negotiate labor contracts; and tried to minimize violence against freedmen.